tuneerch/fdt/README.md

 # fdt
-Numerical calculatoins regarding statistics of first detection time of quantum particle on lattice
+Numerical calculations regarding statistics of first detection time of quantum particle on lattice